Upper Styria: Geography

 Upper Styria is separated from Central Styria by the Stubalpe and Gleinalpe ranges of the Lavanttal Alps, and the Prealps East of the Mur.
 It is a generally rural region characterized by agriculture and tourism, except for the area between the towns of Judenburg and Mürzzuschlag, in the valley formed by the rivers Mur and Mürz, with extensive industrial sites.
-The area around Altaussee in the far northwest ist part of the Austrian Salzkammergut cultural landscape.
+The area around Altaussee in the far northwest is part of the Austrian Salzkammergut cultural landscape.

 The Obersteiermark region consists of five districts: